Markie45/kiwi.com-booking-flow/README.md

 ## Ticket fare

 The _Ticket fare_ screen appears.
-This screen allows you to select your ticket's flexibility regarding rebooking, cancellations, etc. and gives you the option to upgrade to our _Premium service_.
+This screen allows you to select your fare's flexibility regarding rebooking, cancellations, etc. and gives you the option to upgrade to our _Premium service_.

 The _Ticket fare_ screen displays the following three ticket fare options:
 *	_Saver_